top of page

 Wildlife value:

 Dwarf bush honeysuckle is a host plant for 26 species of Lepidoptera, including the hummingbird and snowberry clearwing and white-lined sphinx moths (pictured in order here).
 It was recently identified as the only host for the hawkmoth Hemaris aethra (pictured last).
-An important source of nectar for rusty patched bumble bees, yellow banded bumble bees, half-black bumble bees and digger, leafcutter, and sweat bees.
+It's an important source of nectar for rusty-patched bumble bees, yellow banded bumble bees, half-black bumble bees and digger, leafcutter, and sweat bees.
 Its dense, twiggy mass provides cover for wildlife, including ovenbirds, thrushes, juncos, and other ground-foraging birds and small mammals.
 Nests are often constructed from its branches.
 The nutty fruits are eaten by squirrels, raccoons, white-footed mice, and deer.
+Deer browse the foliage, but the resilient plant has no trouble rebounding.

 Medicinal, Edible, and Other Uses: